 Suppose we have an e-commerce website selling electronic goods to the customers directly.
-Currently on the listing page 3 devices are displayed on each row with only necessary details like image, name, brand and price of the device, clicking on which leads to the device description page containing all the details and a buy button.
+Currently on the listing page, 3 devices are displayed on each row with only necessary details like image, name, brand and price of the device.
+Clicking on the image leads to the device description page containing all the details and a buy button.

-Now, the product team comes up with an idea to change the UI and display only one product in each row with all the device details along with buy button.
+Now, the product team comes up with an idea to change the UI and display only one product in each row with all the device details along with a buy button.
 The current UI allows user to navigate more devices at a glance but user have to perform an additional click to see device details and buy option.
-While the new proposed UI provides user the opportunity to get all details of device on the listing page itself along with the buying option.
+The new proposed UI provides user the opportunity to get all details of device on the listing page itself along with the buying option.

 So, basically we will have two variants of the application variantA and variantB-